stevejay/artfullylondon-api/README.md

 - Sort out graphql-service graphql dependency.
 - Use global IDs for graphql.
 - change entityType to entity?
+- work out how to add cache headers to search responses for non-admin requests.
 - Improve graphql validation to be able to replace my validation
 - GraphQL info links:
   - useful regex /[^\w{}]+/g